DylanOlney/MediScreen-Server-Side-Content/README.md

 This is the source code for all the server content of the MediScreen project.
-It includes the website source, the Medi-AI source and the Mobile-API source The website and the accompanying MySQL database are run on a XAMPP-powered stack (Appache, MySQL and PHP).
+It includes the website source, the Medi-AI source and the Mobile-API source.
+The website and the accompanying MySQL database are run on a XAMPP-powered stack (Appache, MySQL and PHP).

-# MediScreen-Website
+# MediScreen-Web
 The website is intended for participating medical and insurance professionals.
 Professionals, once registered and logged in, can view a list of patients/clients registered to them, select any one and view their details.
 If a patient/client has entered sufficient medical data via their mobile app, professionals can get an estimate of that patient's risk of developing certain medical conditions through the Medi-AI service.
 Professionals may also create reports which are persisted to the database and which may be read by a patient through their mobile app.
 Insurance professionals can view a medical professional's report for a particular patient, but an insurance professional's report is not visible to the patient's medical professional for privacy reasons.